Mountain Electric Cooperative Youth Programs

 Annually High School guidance counselors choose two juniors who have exhibited leadership qualities.
 The students join other students from the 23 electric coops across the state in a three-day trip to the state capitol in Nashville.
 They meet their state legislative representatives, visit the capitol, participate in hands-on seminars about electric cooperative functions, and see historical sites around the city.

-Scholarships from Operation Pocket Change
+Operation Pocket Change Grants

 To apply for OPC assistance, an individual or organization must complete and submit an OPC application.
 There are two OPC application forms available.
 One for individuals and the other for organizations.
 They can be downloaded here or picked up at any local MEC office.
 The OPC board usually meets on the 2nd Tuesday of each month to consider requests.